greenboxal/doggohub/doc/workflow/gitlab_flow.md

 In this case the code is merged and a merge commit is generated that makes this event easily visible later on.
 Merge requests always create a merge commit even when the commit could be added without one.
 This merge strategy is called 'no fast-forward' in git.
-After the merge the feature branch is deleted since it is no longer needed, in GitLab this deletion is an option when merging.
+After the merge the feature branch is deleted since it is no longer needed, in DoggoHub this deletion is an option when merging.

 Suppose that a branch is merged but a problem occurs and the issue is reopened.
 In this case it is no problem to reuse the same branch name since it was deleted when the branch was merged.